Variational Wasserstein Barycenters with c-Cyclical Monotonicity

 \subsection{Imposing the $c$-Cyclical Monotone Condition}

-Inspired by \cite{li2020}, we rely on a regularized formulation to compute the Wassertein barycenter.
-However, (\ref{rwb}) cannot provide precise approximations in high dimensions \cite{korotin2021}.
+Inspired by \citep{li2020}, we rely on a regularized formulation to compute the Wasserstein barycenter.
+However, (\ref{rwb}) cannot provide precise approximations in high dimensions \citep{korotin2021}.
 To address this issue, we enforce $c$-cyclical monotone condition via a regularization.